teobianco/roland/README.md

 ```

 ## `yaml` Configuration File Description
-Here we provide an explanation of the yaml configuration file.
+Here we provide an explanation of the fields we have used/modified in the yaml configuration file.

 ```yaml
 remark: Youtube_setting1  # embeddings are saved in 'run/runs_<remark>' (important just when --single=True)